lezhang7/colxlip/README.md

 ## Abstract
 CLIP has shown impressive results in aligning images and texts at scale.
 However, its ability to capture detailed visual features remains limited because CLIP matches images and texts at a global level.
 To address this issue, we propose **FLAIR**, **F**ine-grained **La**nguage-informed **I**mage
-**R**epresentations, an approach that utilizes long and detailed image descriptions to learn localized image embed dings.
-By sampling diverse sub-captions that describe fine-grained details about an image, we train our vision- language model to produce not only global embeddings but also text-specific image representations.
+**R**epresentations, an approach that utilizes long and detailed image descriptions to learn localized image embeddings.
+By sampling diverse sub-captions that describe fine-grained details about an image, we train our vision-language model to produce not only global embeddings but also text-specific image representations.
 Our model introduces text-conditioned attention pooling on top of local image tokens to produce fine-grained image representations that excel at retrieving detailed image content.
-We achieve state-of-the-art performance on both, existing mul- timodal retrieval benchmarks, as well as, our newly introduced fine-grained retrieval task which evaluates vision- language models’ ability to retrieve partial image content.
+We achieve state-of-the-art performance on both, existing multimodal retrieval benchmarks, as well as, our newly introduced fine-grained retrieval task which evaluates vision-language models’ ability to retrieve partial image content.
 Furthermore, our experiments demonstrate the effectiveness of FLAIR trained on 30M image-text pairs in capturing fine-grained visual information, including zero-shot semantic segmentation, outperforming models trained on billions of pairs.

 ## Methodology
 ![](assets/methodology_github.png "A general workflow for FLAIR")

 ## Pre-trained Models

 We released the pre-trained FLAIR models on [Huggingface](https://huggingface.co/xiaorui638/flair).
 The pre-trained models, their corresponding pre-trained datasets, and R@1 retrieval results on COCO and Flickr are listed below.
 For the full results please see the [paper](https://arxiv.org/pdf/2412.03561).
-Generally, FLAIR shares a similar architecture as the `ViT-B-16` model in [OpenCLIP](https://github.com/mlfoundations/open_clip), therefore also having similar number of parameters (150M vs 149M), the extra 1M parameters come from the text-conditioned attention pooling layer in FLAIR.
+Generally, FLAIR shares a similar architecture as the `ViT-B-16` model from [OpenCLIP](https://github.com/mlfoundations/open_clip), therefore also having similar number of parameters (150M vs 149M), the extra 1M parameters come from the text-conditioned attention pooling layer in FLAIR.

 | **Checkpoints**                                                                                            | **Pre-trained Datasets** | **COCO T2I** | **COCO I2T** | **Flickr T2I** | **Flickr I2T** |
 |------------------------------------------------------------------------------------------------------------|--------------------------|--------------|--------------|----------------|----------------|